Staying in a bad marriage can be hell for a lot of reasons.

 Researchers have found that people in unhappy marriages are at higher risk for depression, high blood pressure and heart disease.
 They also don’t heal as well after an injury or illness.

 What’s more, if you are unhappily married, it’s not just your physical health that suffers.
 Unhappily married people also suffer from lower self-esteem and higher psychological distress than their happily married counterparts.

 For those whose marriages are not simply unhappy, but rise to the level of being considered “toxic,” the negative physical and mental effects of their bad marriage are even more pronounced.

 A Michigan State University study showed that there is a 34% increase in the rate of heart problems for those involved in toxic relationships.
 Another study showed that those who live in constant conflict are likely to die 11 years sooner than those who experience less conflict.

-In short, as Gottman Institue certified couples’ therapist Carrie Cole states, “Staying in a seriously unhappy marriage can have long-term effects on our mental and emotional health.”
+And it’s not just your physical health that takes a hit.
+As Gottman Institute certified couples’ therapist Carrie Cole states, “Staying in a seriously unhappy marriage can have long-term effects on our mental and emotional health.”

 Here are 10 ways that staying in a bad marriage can negatively affect your health.

 10 Negative Health Effects of Being in a

 1. Increased Risk of Depression, Anxiety and Anger